 Referring to precise concepts in the document

-AKOMA NTOSO provides a series of mechanisms for referring to precise concepts in the documents being marked up.
+Akoma Ntoso provides a series of mechanisms for referring to precise concepts in the documents being marked up.
 Regardless of whether the textual content of the document is sufficiently explicit and unambiguous, the marker of the document may and should provide additional disambiguating information about individual pieces of fragment denoting precise concepts through the aid of the appropriate attributes.

 This disambiguation happens systematically as a two-step process: first of all, a mention to the ontological concept is added to the references section and provided with an id, and then one or more attributes in the document elements are used to refer to it.